 This section addresses the potential impacts of the Preferred Alternative on community facilities and services, including public schools, police protection services, fire protection services, and emergency medical services (EMS).
-As discussed below, the Preferred Alternative would not have a significant adverse impact on the provision of community services or on community facilities.
+As discussed below, it is the Applicant's opinion that the Preferred Alternative would not have a significant adverse impact on the provision of community services or on community facilities, as the Preferred Alternative's intensity of use is less than that proposed under the DEIS Project (which included a multifamily building, hotel, townhomes and offices).